ILoveStudy/richardresume.io/english.resume.md

 - Understand Linux users and permissions
 - Familiar with Shell script programming

-### Virtual container

-##### docker aspect:

-- Familiar with the use of DockerFile
-- Familiar with DockerCompose integrated application portfolio
-- Understand the implementation of Docker service orchestration

-##### Kubernetes:

-- Understand the construction and use of Kubernetes production cluster environment

-## Summary of project experience and practice:

-- There is a certain billion-level traffic platform design
-- Distributed call chain platform

 ## java knowledge

+### Microservice knowledge

+- Familiar with the history of service architecture changes
+- Familiar with the design of various service architectures
+- Understand the advantages and disadvantages of various service architectures

 ### java basics

--
 - Familiar with java reverse mechanism
 - Familiar with dynamic proxy mechanism
 - Familiar with servlet
 - Familiar with the use of JDK tools

+### Understand the principle of thread pool

+- Understand how threads work
+- Custom thread pool

 ### JVM performance tuning: